Age dependence of Ly\alpha\ escape fraction of Ly\alpha\ emitters and their significant role in cosmic reionization: Results Discussion

 Fig.~\ref{fig:f_esc_evo} presents the average \fesca of young LAEs (blue points) at each redshift.
-It is almost constant over redshifts, contrasting with that seen in the global \fesca (black line) of the general SFG population \citep{Goovaerts+24}, which increases significantly toward higher redshifts.
-To make a fair comparison, we apply the same UV luminosity cut as our LAE sample, $\mathrm{M_{UV}} < -18.75$, which corresponds to $L_{\mathrm{lim}}=0.25L*$, where $L*$ represents the characteristic luminosity of the LF, to the data from \citet{Goovaerts+24}, along with the same IGM correction.
+It is almost constant over redshifts, contrasting with that seen in the global \fesca (black line) of the general SFG population \citep{Goovaerts+24b}, which increases significantly toward higher redshifts.
+To make a fair comparison, we apply the same UV luminosity cut as our LAE sample, $\mathrm{M_{UV}} < -18.75$, which corresponds to $L_{\mathrm{lim}}=0.25L*$, where $L*$ represents the characteristic luminosity of the LF, to the data from \citet{Goovaerts+24b}, along with the same IGM correction.
 It should be noted that the completeness of our LAE sample, which is selected by NB excess, in terms of $\mathrm{M_{UV}}$ is uncertain and varies across redshift bins.
 We examine the completeness based on the NB limiting magnitudes and find that, up to $z=4.9$, the sample is almost complete for LAEs with EW$_{\mathrm{Ly\alpha}}>25$\AA\, and $\mathrm{M_{UV}}<-18.75$.
 We restrict the samples to EW$_{\mathrm{Ly\alpha}}>25$\AA\ and $-20.25<\mathrm{M_{UV}}<-18.75$, where our sample is reasonably complete, and this is the same condition as the $X_{\mathrm{LAE}}$ sample used for comparing results later.
 The same cut is applied for the samples at $z=5.7$ and $6.6$, where the completeness in $\mathrm{M_{UV}}$ is not fully guaranteed.
 The light blue points in Fig.~\ref{fig:f_esc_evo} correspond to the average \fesca of young LAEs within this EW$_{\mathrm{Ly\alpha}}$ and $\mathrm{M_{UV}}$ range.
-As previously noted by \citet{Goovaerts+24}, the average \fesca of LAEs remains roughly constant at $\sim40$\%, indicating little to no redshift evolution.
+As previously noted by \citet{Goovaerts+24b}, the average \fesca of LAEs remains roughly constant at $\sim40$\%, indicating little to no redshift evolution.
 This result is in good agreement with previous studies (grey points, \citealt{Matthee+21} at $z\sim2.2$ and \citealt{Lin+24} at $z=5 \mathchar`- 6$), when similar selection criteria in EW$_{\mathrm{Ly\alpha}}$ and $\mathrm{M_{UV}}$ are applied and IGM correction is taken into account.
 The lack of notable redshift evolution of \fesca over $z=2 \mathchar`- 7$ in LAEs is also seen in their average \Lya profile \citep{Hayes+21}, UV slope $\beta$ \citep{Santos+20}, and UV size \citep{Afonso+18}.
+However, it should be noted that our small sample size of young LAEs may obscure subtle evolutionary trends due to intrinsic scatter within the population.

 Furthermore, the green diamond points in Fig.~\ref{fig:f_esc_evo} indicate the \fesca of only LAEs, which is obtained by dividing the global \fesca by the $X_{\mathrm{LAE}}$ \citep{Kusakabe+20}.
 The points closely match the average \fesca of our LAE sample and remain nearly constant with redshift.
 The result suggests that the observed evolution of global \fesca may not be due to the redshift evolution of \fesca itself, but rather to changes in the $X_{\mathrm{LAE}}$ within the SFG population.
 This supports the scenario in which LAEs consistently represent an early phase of galaxy formation, exhibiting similar properties across cosmic time.